BBC Young Musician: 2004

 Finals for the 2004 competition took place on 2 May at the Usher Hall, Edinburgh and were televised on BBC Two.
 The trophy used for this year's competition was designed by John Rocha at Waterford Crystal.

 2006

 The 2006 finals were held at The Sage Gateshead on 20 May 2006.
 The adjudicators for this competition were Marin Alsop, Carlos Bonell, Peter Sadlo, Thea King, Sergei Nakariakov, Angela Hewitt and Kathryn McDowell.

-The overall number of finalists was significantly smaller for this competition.
+The semi-finalists that did not progress were, by category: